AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

 # Document Webhooks API

-`Adobe Workfront` Document Webhooks defines a set of API endpoints through which `Workfront` makes authorized API calls to an External Document Provider.
+Adobe Workfront Document Webhooks defines a set of API endpoints through which Workfront makes authorized API calls to an External Document Provider.
 This allows anyone to create a middleware plugin for any document storage provider.

 The user experience for webhook-based integrations will be similar to that of existing document integrations, such as Google Drive, Box, and Dropbox.
-For example, a `Workfront` user will be able to perform the following actions:
+For example, a Workfront user will be able to perform the following actions:

 * Navigate the folder structure of the external document provider
 * Search files
-* Link files into `Workfront`
+* Link files into Workfront
 * Upload files to the external document provider
 * View a thumbnail for the document

 ## `Reference Implementation`

-To help jumpstart the development of a new webhooks implementation, `Workfront` provides a reference implementation.
-Code for this can be found at [https://github.com/ `Workfront`/webhooks-app](https://github.com/Workfront/webhooks-app).
-This implementation is Java-based and allows `Workfront` to connect documents on a network file system.
+To help jumpstart the development of a new webhooks implementation, Workfront provides a reference implementation.
+Code for this can be found at [https://github.com/Workfront/webhooks-app](https://github.com/Workfront/webhooks-app).
+This implementation is Java-based and allows Workfront to connect documents on a network file system.

 ## Registering a Webhook Integration

-`Workfront administrators` can add a custom webhook integration for their company by navigating to Setup > Documents > Custom Integrations within Workfront.
+Workfront administrators can add a custom webhook integration for their company by navigating to Setup > Documents > Custom Integrations within Workfront.
 From the Custom Integration page within Setup,&nbsp;administrators can view a list of existing document Webhook integrations.
 From this page, integrations can be added, edited, enabled, and disabled.
 To add an integration, click the “Add Integration” button.

 ### Available Fields